 11 Actionable Tips To Avoid Archery Injuries

-Unfortunately, injuries are something that can happen in any sport.
-Being diligent and careful to avoid getting hurt is an absolute must.
-Keep reading to find out some of the best tips for staying safe while practicing archery.
+Unfortunately, injuries can happen in any sport.
+It is essential to be diligent and careful to avoid getting hurt.
+Keep reading to learn some tips for staying safe while practicing archery.

 Most Common Archery Injuries

-Archery injuries can be caused by various factors.
-Some of these things include poor technique, improper equipment, overtraining, or a lack of physical conditioning.
-Common archery injuries can range from minor to severe and affect different parts of the body.
+Archery injuries can be caused by various factors, including poor technique, improper equipment, overtraining, or a lack of physical conditioning.
+Common archery injuries can range from minor to severe and affect different body parts.

 -